Hervik

-Hervik is a village in Tysvær municipality in Rogaland county, Norway.
+Hervik is a village in Tysvær Municipality in Rogaland county, Norway.
 The village is located on the western shore of the Herviksfjorden, about 6 km east of the village of Tysværvåg and about 8 km northeast of the Kårstø industrial site.
 The village is known for production of fruit syrup, juice, and jam.
 Products are sold by mail order, at 7-Eleven and in delicatessens nationwide in Norway.

 History

 The village has been populated since around the 14th century and has grave sites dating from the Bronze Age.
-The name Hervik is etymologically connected to Harwich in England, Here-wic, which means a cove (vik in Norwegian) populated by an army (hær in Norwegian).
+The name Hervik is etymologically connected to Harwich in England, Here-wic, which means a cove (vík in Old Norse) populated by an army (hær in Norwegian).
 In medieval sources the village is known as Heruicum.